nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     </div>

    2. Finding order(s): `findo`
-      * Our application allows you to search for orders by different fields (eg. payment status, delievery status, customer details).
+      * Our application allows you to search for orders by different fields (e.g. payment status, delivery status, customer details).
       * To find orders to be delivered to `Clementi` which have not been paid for, enter the following command to the [command box](#layout):
       ```
       findo -P a/Clementi